Mantawoman (they/she), born Reylon Arius Yount, is a Chinese American musician, singer-songwriter, and performer from San Francisco.

 Combining Chinese musical technique with a metamodernist sensibility, Mantawoman makes heartfelt songs in a style they call “hypnopop.”

-Her live show YANG QUEEN – a psychedelic cabaret piece about healing from heartbreak – showcases her expansive range as a performer, integrating virtuosic repertoire and original songs with comedy, crowd work, and martial arts.
+In 2025, Mantawoman toured their one-person psychedelic cabaret show in San Francisco, New York City, London and Margate.
+The one-hour extravaganze showcases Mantawoman’s expansive range as a performer, integrating virtuosic repertoire and original songs with comedy, crowd work, and martial arts.

 Mission

 Mantawoman came to Earth to spread love.
-Her mission is to heal broken hearts and foster compassionate communion through music and performance.
-The pillars of her practice are courage, authentic expression, and radical joy.
+Their mission is to heal broken hearts and foster compassionate communion through music and performance.
+The pillars of their practice are truth, courage, and radical joy.